-- Communication.
-A candidate must be able to communicate effectively and sensitively with patients.
-The focus of this communication is to elicit information, describe changes in mood, activity and posture and perceive nonverbal communications.
-Communication includes not only speech but also reading, writing and computer literacy.
-The candidate must be able to communicate effectively and efficiently in oral and written form with all members of the health care team.
+The candidate must be able to communicate effectively and sensitively with patients, patient families, health care personnel, faculty, staff, peers, and all others with whom they come into contact.
+They must be able to obtain a medical history, elicit the patient’s story, and perceive and describe nonverbal communications, such as changes in mood, activity, and posture.
+Communication includes speech, reading, writing, and computer literacy.
+The candidate must be able to communicate effectively and efficiently in oral and written forms with all members of the health care team.

 For more information, read the Frequently Asked Questions